 - Continued processing of land use applications.

 - Amend Zoning Regulations to incentivize development downtown pursuant to the recommendations of the Downtown Danbury Transit-Oriented Development Study.

 - Plan and design downtown streetscape improvements to replace sidewalks and other street infrastructure.

 - Plan and design the walled garden at the historic Hearthstone Castle in Tarrywile Park.

 - Continue providing recommendations to land use commissions on regulatory changes to improve customer service, create opportunities for balanced growth, and protect sensitive resources.

 View the Zoning Regulations for the City of Danbury

-The Web version of the City of Danbury, Connecticut Subdivision Regulations is provided for reference and the convenience of having the Regulations in a computer-readable format.
+Online Subdivision Regulations Disclaimer: The web version of the City of Danbury, Connecticut Subdivision Regulations is provided for reference and the convenience of having the Regulations in a computer-readable format.
 The print version of the Subdivision Regulations, together with any amendments adopted by the Planning Commission, remains the official version of the Regulations.
-If any discrepancies exist between the print and Web versions of the Subdivision Regulations, the print version, together with any Planning Commission amendments, shall be considered correct.
+If any discrepancies exist between the print and web versions of the Subdivision Regulations, the print version, together with any Planning Commission amendments, shall be considered correct.

 Aquifer Protection Area Regulations